Northern Trust (NTRS)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Unfortunately, Northern Trust’s 5.3% annualized revenue growth over the last five years was tepid.
-This was below our standard for the financials sector and is a tough starting point for our analysis.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, Northern Trust’s 5.8% annualized revenue growth over the last five years was tepid.
+This was below our standard for the financials sector and is a poor baseline for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Northern Trust’s annualized revenue growth of 8.4% over the last two years is above its five-year trend, suggesting some bright spots.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Northern Trust’s annualized revenue growth of 7.7% over the last two years is above its five-year trend, suggesting some bright spots.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Northern Trust grew its revenue by 3.2% year on year, and its $2.03 billion of revenue was in line with Wall Street’s estimates.
+This quarter, Northern Trust reported year-on-year revenue growth of 8.4%, and its $2.14 billion of revenue exceeded Wall Street’s estimates by 3.5%.

 6. Assets Under Management (AUM)